-AT&T Unite mobile hotspot official with 4G LTE connectivity and 2.4-inch touchscreenAlex Wagner - Deputy Managing Editor, News Desk
+AT&T Unite mobile hotspot official with 4G LTE connectivity and 2.4-inch touchscreenAlex Wagner - Editorial Director of News and Content

 AT&T today announced that it'll soon be home to a second touchscreen-equipped 4G LTE mobile hotspot.
 Dubbed the Unite, this is a hotspot made by Sierra Wireless that features a 2.4-inch touchscreen on its face and support for up to 10 connected devices.
 The Unite also allows customers to enable a guest hotspot for one-time users and can block other devices from joining its Wi-Fi network.
 Two tidbits of information that AT&T has yet to share are exactly when the Unite will be launching and how much it'll cost when it does, but we do know that buyers will be able to add it to their Mobile Share plan for $20 per month.